tataranovich/ai-dial-app-controller/README.md

 ### Create Deployment

-Deploys the application as a Knative service using SSE.
+Deploys the application as a Knative service.

 **Request:**